daltonkdwyer/Planetary/readme.md

             - Solution is to have the first person join, create the peer but not create a local description
                 - And only when the second person joins, they create the offer and send it back out

+    3. TURN Server issue
+        - When connecting from exterior networks, can no longer connect
+            - I could have sworn I could do this before